DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/plugins/datasources/ldap.md

                     # "value2" to it
                     attrnameToAddList: [value1, value2]

-                  # Facultative : the attributes to modify in the entry
+                  # Facultative: the attributes to modify in the entry
                   modify:
                     # Create attribute if it doesn't exist, and replace all its
                     # value by "value"